BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 As we see, to be able to play such a chord chart, **we need to have a basic understanding of the way chords are commonly written**.
 Since there is not widely accepted standard, it may vary slightly vary between chord charts.

-On the below table, we show the way chord are commonly written in chord chart and how to play them on the MiniChord, with A for our fundamental:
+On the below table, we show the way chord are commonly written in chord chart and how to play them on the minichord, with A for our fundamental:

 | Full chord name   |    Common notations      | Button selection pattern|